Jack Kerouac: Legacy

 In October 2015, a crater on the planet Mercury was named in his honor.

+In 2021, Jack Kerouac's literary legacy influenced contemporary fashion when Kim Jones (designer) based Dior Men's Fall 2022 collection on Kerouac's 1957 novel On the Road.
+Presented in London, the collection explored the novel's themes of freedom, travel, self-discovery, and the spirit of the open road, reinterpreting them through a fusion of American sportswear and Dior's couture heritage.
+Jones also incorporated illustrations from the dust jackets of Kerouac's books into the garments, while the runway featured a recreation of Kerouac's iconic continuous manuscript scroll on which On the Road was originally typed.
+Describing the collection, Jones cited Kerouac's vision of movement, optimism, and youthful curiosity as a continuing source of inspiration, reflecting the novel's lasting influence beyond literature and into contemporary fashion and popular culture.

 The Cadets Drum and Bugle Corps based their 2022 production Rearview Mirror off of Kerouac's travels across America and his novel On the Road.

-The 2023 Dierks Bentley song "Walking Each Other Home" opens with the lyrics "Kerouac gave me a book of poems."
+The 2023 song, "Walking Each Other Home," by country singer-songwriter, Dierks Bentley, opens with the lyrics "Kerouac gave me a book of poems."

+In 2025 country singer-songwriter, Zach Bryan, purchased the former St. Jean Baptiste Church, where Kerouac's funeral was held, in Lowell Massachusetts for a Jack Kerouac Center.
+Bryan also purchased the original On the Road manuscript from The Jim Irsay Collection auction.
+Bryan's song, Burn, Burn, Burn, was inspired by Kerouac.

+From March 5-May 16, 2026, The Grolier Club, New York, exhibited Running Through Heaven: Visions of Jack Kerouac" featuring first editions, books and drawings.

 Works

 Poetry

 While he is best known for his novels, Kerouac also wrote poetry.
 Kerouac said that he wanted "to be considered as a jazz poet blowing a long blues in an afternoon jazz session on Sunday.".
 Many of Kerouac's poems follow the style of his free-flowing, uninhibited prose, also incorporating elements of jazz and Buddhism.
 "Mexico City Blues," a collection of poems published in 1959, is made up of 242 choruses following the rhythms of jazz.
 In much of his poetry, to achieve a jazz-like rhythm, Kerouac made use of the long dash in place of a period.
 Several examples of this can be seen in "Mexico City Blues":